 We do not have expertise in the development of vaccine candidates in infectious disease applications.
 While we remain focused on our U.S. Phase 3 pivotal program for sofpironium bromide for the treatment of primary axillary hyperhidrosis, the collaboration agreement with AnGes, including actions taken following the receipt of results from AnGes' clinical studies of the vaccine candidate in Japan, could divert our management's attention and other of our resources, which could cause delays in or otherwise negatively impact our sofpironium bromide development program.
-As a result, we cannot provide assurance that any attention we provide to the development of a vaccine candidate against COVID-19 will not adversely impact the timing and development of our other product candidates.
+As a result, we cannot provide assurance that any attention we provide to the development of a vaccine candidate against COVID-19 will not adversely impact the timing and development of our other product candidates, and we may decide not to proceed with this collaboration depending on many still evolving factors.